drashland/website-v2/docs/drash/v2.x/2_tutorials/4_requests/7_handling_websocket_connections.md

 ## Before You Get Started

-You can upgrade connections to a WebSocket using the following in a resource:
+You can upgrade connections to a WebSocket using the following in a resource's HTTP method:

 ```typescript
 const { socket, response: socketResponse } = Deno.upgradeWebSocket(request);